 Train when your cat is hungry and motivated by treats.
 Have a good supply that you can easily offer to reinforce your cat’s efforts.

 Many cats will fall over or freeze when they feel the harness because it triggers a survival response that they would employ if grabbed by a predator.
 You need to help them move through this instinctual behavior with a highly attractive motivation – toy or treat — and lots of praise.

-Go slow and reward your cat for small advances.
-The training will be more successful and you will be out enjoying the company of your leashed cat sooner if you don’t make the experience unpleasant.
+Go slowly and reward him for small advances.
+The training will be more successful and you will be out enjoying his company outside sooner if you keep his experience positive.

-If the cat pulls on out of the harness, immediately slacken the leash.
-This is easiest if you are standing behind your cat.
-If the cat gets frightened, consider picking him up and ending the session.
-In other situations while your cat is getting used to the harness and leash, try not to interrupt the learning process by repeatedly picking your cat up.
-Instead let the cat learn that the leash allows good things to happen.
+While he is getting used to the harness and leash, try not to interrupt the learning process by repeatedly picking him up.
+Instead, let him learn that the leash allows good things to happen.